kexan/nix-cfg/README.md

 - Cleanly separated by concerns
 - Easier to maintain and extend

-## Installation
+## Installation (Remote Flake)

-This guide assumes you are booted into a NixOS Live ISO.
+This guide assumes you are booted into a NixOS Live ISO with internet access.
+You **do not** need to clone the repository manually.

 ### 1. Networking